Shaktilamba/Well-Building-Project-Images2Movies/README.md

     <figcaption>Fig.1 - The heirarchy of folders needed for the code to work.</figcaption>
 </figure>

-- It does not matter what the parent directory, village folder, well folders, image folders or EK folders are called, *providing* that they order correctly when you observe the folders when sorting by name.
+- It does not matter what the parent directory, village folder, well folders or EK folders are called, *providing* that they order correctly when you observe the folders when sorting by name.
 E.g. If you're making a video for Well_X, then you'd want the folder ```100EK``` to come before folder ```101EK``` when sorting by name in windows explorer.
+- The Imagefolders must have a 8 digit date within their name, organised as DDMMYYYY.
+Do not seperate the parts of this date with any characters, including spaces and underscores.
 - The DCIM folders *must* be named 'DCIM'.
 - Your images can be ```.jpg``` or ```.png```.
 You will simply need to chnage a input arg in the code (explained below).
 This input arg will be case sensitive!